metagenomics/metagenomics-tk/README.md

 ## Other

-1. Magic numbers hould not be used.
+1. Magic numbers should not be used.

 2. Variable, method, workflow, folder and process names should be written in camelcase.